lpicanco/prometheus-speedtest-exporter/docs/src/development.md

 mkdocs build
 ```

-The built site will be in the `site` directory.
+The built site will be in the `site` directory at the root of the project.

 ## Docker Build